 But why should you believe me?
 Because who knows what I ate in my pre-vegan days?
 Well, I can answer that with one word: meat.
 I ate meat.
 A lot of meat.
 Honestly, what was a meal without meat?
 But to believe me, I think that a story is in order.
 Really, what would one of my posts be without a story?
 (Short.
 It would be short.
 But hopefully not nearly as interesting…)

 In one of my early memories (maybe 7 years old?), I was having a hard time falling asleep one night.
-I could hear the murmur of my parents’ voices in the living room and crept over to my door, open just a crack.
+I could hear the murmur of my parents’ voices in the living room, and I crept over to my door, open just a crack.
 (Because ghosts.
 And goblins.)
 I sat up against the wall and strained to hear their quiet voices.
 They were talking about moving from our little beach cottage (converted to a year-round home) to a small farm somewhere in the country.
 And maybe we could have chickens, like my sister, Mom said, her voice excited.
 Dad quickly agreed, adding in some long-since-forgotten thoughts of his own, and the dream-spinning talk carried on.
-Eventually, the soothing sound of their voices made my eyes heavy and I crawled back into my bed, drifting off with the thought, Yeah, chickens.
+Eventually, the soothing sound of their voices made my eyes heavy, and I crawled back into my bed, finally drifting off with the thought, Yeah, chickens.
 I LOVE chickens…

 We did move.
 From the Rhode Island coast to a five-acre parcel of land in Connecticut.
 Complete with an old farmhouse and a resident friendly ghost.
 And we got our animals–a whole bunch of them.
 My childhood was full of puppies and kittens and bunnies (spayed? what’s that?) and chickens and ducks and horses and piglets and anything else we could think of.
 But most of these animals weren’t simply our furry companions–they were our food.
 And as the resident (ardent) animal-lover, I was one of the two primary caretakers.
 Every spring we purchased 50 baby meat hens, 25 turkeys, and 2 pigs.
 Maybe some laying hens or ducks.
 I was blessed with an idyllic and happy childhood–an animal-lovers heaven.
 Until slaughtering time.